Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Experiments

 \subsection{Low-Dimensional Subspace Model}

-We consider the problem of learning a $k$-dimensional subspace model from compressed observations, where the signals $x_i$ are generated from a standard Gaussian distribution on the low-dimensional subspace.
+We consider the problem of learning a $k$-dimensional subspace model from incomplete observations, where the signals $x_i$ are generated using a standard Gaussian distribution on the subspace.
 We first evaluate the case where each observation $y_i$ is obtained by randomly choosing one out of $\ntransf$ operators $A_1,\dots,A_{\ntransf}\in\R{m \times n}$, each composed of iid Gaussian entries of mean 0 and standard deviation $n^{-1/2}$.
 In order to recover the signal matrix $X = [x_1,\dots,x_N]$, we solve the following matrix completion problem

 where $\|\cdot\|_{*}$ denotes the nuclear norm.
 A recovery is considered successful if $\frac{\sum_i\|\hat{x}_i-x_i\|^{2}}{\sum_i\|x_i\|^{2}}<10^{-1}$, where $\hat{x}_i$ is the estimated signal for the $i$th sample.
-We use a standard matrix completion algorithm~\cite{cai2010singular} to solve~\Cref{eq:matrix comp}.
+We use a standard matrix completion algorithm~\citep{cai2010singular} to solve~\Cref{eq:matrix comp}.
 The ambient dimension is fixed at $n=50$, and the experiment is repeated for $k=1,10,40$.
 For each experiment we set $N=150k$ in order to have enough samples to estimate the subspaces. \Cref{fig:multG_results} shows the probability of recovery over $25$ Monte Carlo trials for different numbers of measurements $m$ and operators $\ntransf$.
 The reconstruction probability exhibits a sharp transition which follows the generic sufficient condition $m>k+n/\ntransf$ of \Cref{theo: multiple op}.

-Second, we perform the same experiment using the $\group$-related operators $A_g = AT_g$. \Cref{fig:results shifts} shows the probability of correct recovery for the group of shifts, where $\max_j c_j/s_j=1$, whereas \Cref{fig:results ref} shows the recovery probability for the reflection group where $\max_j c_j/s_j=n/2$.
+Second, we perform the same experiment using $\group$-related operators $A_g = AT_g$. \Cref{fig:results shifts} shows the probability of correct recovery for the group of shifts, where $\max_j c_j/s_j=1$, whereas \Cref{fig:results ref} shows the recovery probability for the reflection group where $\max_j c_j/s_j=n/2$.
 In both cases, the transition in probability of recovery follows $m \approx k + \max c_j/s_j$, i.e., requiring approximately $k$ less measurements than the sufficient condition of~\Cref{theo: one op}.
 As discussed in~\Cref{subsec: lowdim G models}, it is likely that these additional $k$ measurements are only required in worst-case scenarios such as~\Cref{ex: worst case ref}.